Moonflower2022/checklist-speedrun/README.md

 ## TODO

-make the the checklists more customizable; instead of things with pipes arent items, can do if you write : null, its not an item, and you should write : true for things you want
+make state save for reloads (shift x to reset) keyboard shortcut hints? (maybe tell ppl shift x when they reload) make the the checklists more customizable; instead of things with pipes arent items, can do if you write : null, its not an item, and you should write : true for things you want
-- somehow be able to get parents also as items? more fun animations! editing checklists?
+- somehow be able to get parents also as items? more fun animations!
+- animations + sounds for all of the keyboard shortcuts
+- something better for when i finish
+- speed effect
+editing checklists?